 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial statements and the instructions to Form 10-Q and Article 10 of Regulation S-X related to interim period financial statements.
 Accordingly, the accompanying unaudited condensed consolidated financial statements do not include certain information and footnotes required by GAAP for complete financial statements.
 However, in management's opinion, the accompanying unaudited condensed consolidated financial statements contain all adjustments (consisting only of normal recurring accruals and adjustments) which are necessary in order to state fairly the Company's results of operations, financial position, shareholders' equity and cash flows as of and for the periods presented.
 The results of operations for interim periods are not necessarily indicative of the results to be expected for the full year or any other future period.
-The unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and related notes, including the Summary of Significant Accounting Policies, included in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2022.
+The unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and related notes, including the Summary of Significant Accounting Policies, included in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2023.
+The June 30, 2023 balance sheet information contained herein was derived from the Company's audited consolidated financial statements as of that date included in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2023.

 The preparation of the Company's unaudited condensed consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
-The estimates and assumptions made may not prove to be correct, and actual results could differ from the estimates.
+The estimates and assumptions made may not prove to be correct, and actual results could differ from the estimates

 The Company, through its wholly-owned subsidiaries, is a value-added distributor, and provides advisory and technical services.
-Through its vast sales organization, the Company provides its customers with planning, designing, and consulting services related to their commercial laundry operations.
+Through its sales organization, the Company provides its customers with planning, designing, and consulting services related to their commercial laundry operations.
 The Company sells and/or leases its customers commercial laundry equipment, specializing in washing, drying, finishing, material handling, water heating, power generation, and water reuse applications.
 In support of the suite of products it offers, the Company sells related parts and accessories.
-Additionally, through the Company's robust network of commercial laundry technicians, the Company provides its customers with installation, maintenance, and repair services.
+Additionally, through the Company's network of commercial laundry technicians, the Company provides its customers with installation, maintenance, and repair services.